Lehi (militant group): Assassination of Lord Moyne

 On 6 November 1944, Lehi assassinated Lord Moyne, the British Minister Resident in the Middle East, in Cairo.
 Moyne was the highest ranking British official in the region.
 Yitzhak Shamir claimed later that Moyne was assassinated because of his support for a Middle Eastern Arab Federation and anti-Semitic lectures in which Arabs were held to be racially superior to Jews.
 The assassination rocked the British government, and outraged Winston Churchill, the British Prime Minister.
 The two assassins, Eliyahu Bet-Zuri and Eliyahu Hakim were captured and used their trial as a platform to make public their political propaganda.
 They were both found guilty and executed.
 In 1975, their bodies were returned to Israel, with Egypt exchanging them for 20 Arab prisoners, and given a state funeral.
 In 1982, postage stamps were issued for 20 Olei Hagardom, including Bet-Zouri and Hakim, in a souvenir sheet called "Martyrs of the struggle for Israel's independence."

+After Moyne's assassination, a member of Lehi who was arrested shortly after named Rafael Sawovsky told interrogators that an assassination plan against Churchill was proposed by Lehi members, according to MI5 files released by The National Archives in 2011.